THELUKUNTLA-KARTHIK-BABU/Movie_industry_correlation-/README.md

 Data Correlation project

-Performed data cleaning using Using Pandas and numpy Utilized Matplotlib and seaborn for Data Visualization
+Performed data cleaning using Using Pandas and numpy ,Utilized Matplotlib and seaborn for Data Visualization

 found the correlation between movie departments